Delaware and Hudson Railway: Delaware and Hudson Company

+On July 11, 1889, the D&H bought the Adirondack Railway, a long branch line heading north from Saratoga Springs along the Hudson River.
+The 'Adirondack Railway' (originally Adirondack Company) was a railroad that connected Saratoga Springs to North Creek, New York, a distance of 62 mi.
+Built by Dr. Thomas Clark Durant, vice-president of the Union Pacific Railroad, it was started in 1864 and completed in 1871.
+After Durant's death, it was taken over by his son, William West Durant.
+The two companies officially merged on November 5, 1902.
+A stage-coach line was established to take passengers 28 mi to Durant properties at Blue Mountain Lake and further by water to Raquette Lake.
+The Adirondack branch remained part of the D&H system and is still partially in use.

 Upon gaining control of the Rensselaer and Saratoga Railroad Company in 1871, new repair shops were built north of Albany, New York at Green Island.
 The following year, shops and a locomotive terminal were added midway between Albany and Binghamton at Oneonta.
 For 40 years the Green Island Shops and Oneonta Shops were the primary back shops for the system.

 Some company directors questioned the wisdom of acquiring extensive rail systems in northern New York.
 A direct line to Albany existed for many years through the canal and river system, so most of the coal markets in the area were already accessible.
 These concerns were overruled by the majority, who believed great benefit would accrue to having an all-rail route to Upstate New York that was not nearly as vulnerable to winter weather as the canal.
 Avoiding situations in which the company would have to rely on other railroads to reach its markets also would be desirable.
 The effort was helped by a report that estimated necessary upgrades to the canal would cost $300,000, an expenditure that would not be needed if rail routes could be purchased or leased.